slaclab/VADER-Analytics/mlpowerflow/README.md

 num_samples x num_bus, one for each the real power injection, reactive power injection, voltage magnitude, and voltage phase angle.
 There are two ways you provide data to the model:
 - Prepare and load your own measurement data.
-- Provide home load data and use the functions provided (soon to be added) to generate network measurement data through pandapower and your choice of standard test networks.
+- Provide home load data and use the GenerateDataMLPF class in make_pf_data.py to generate network measurement data through pandapower with your choice of standard test network.

 Once the models are fit you can use the built-in methods to calculate the test errors on the test set, but you can also apply the object to any new input sample that you want.